The Victorian Landcare Grants support environmental volunteer groups and networks to protect and restore land and the environment.

 Eligibility

-- Landcare groups and networks
+- Landcare groups/networks

-- Friends groups
+- Friends of groups

 - Conservation Management Networks

-- Coastcare groups
+- Coastcare Victoria groups

-- Aboriginal groups and organisations working on Country.
+- Aboriginal groups/organisations working on Country

 For further details on eligibility and how to apply, download the guidelines on this page.